 Being called before the church’s Inquisition was a dangerous affair, as they had the power to imprison or even execute a heretic.
 Though he was not officially charged with heresy, he journeyed to Rome in 1615 to meet the head of the Inquisition.
 Galileo pleaded his case, but to no avail; the church’s official found that heliocentrism was “foolish and absurd in philosophy, and formally heretical.”
 Galileo was admonished by the Cardinal “not to hold, teach, or defend” the Copernican theory “in any way whatever, either orally or in writing.”
 The astronomer was forced to recant the ideas of Copernicus, and the work of Copernicus was placed on the list of books banned by the church.

 Unable to contain his belief in the heliocentric theory, Galileo wrote his magnum opus, Dialogue Concerning the Two Chief World Systems.
-In this work he further defended Copernicus’s theory and managed to offend the Pope.
-For this his book was banned and Galileo was placed under house arrest for the remainder of his days.
-Though efforts were made by the church to silence Galileo and banish his work into historical oblivion, he still stands out as the father of modern science.
+In this work, he further defended Copernicus’s theory and managed to offend the Pope.
+For this his book was banned, and Galileo was placed under house arrest for the remainder of his days.
+Though the church made efforts to silence Galileo and banish his work into historical oblivion, he still stands out as the father of modern science.
 Such contemporary scientific luminaries as Albert Einstein and Steven Hawking have celebrated Galileo as responsible for the birth of modern science.